dlt-hub/dlt/docs/website/docs/general-usage/dataset-access/dataset.md

     pass
 ```

+The methods availableon the ReadableRelation correspond to the methods available on the cursor returned by the sql client.
+Please refer to the [sql client](./sql-client.md#supported-methods-on-the-cursor) guide for more information.

 ## Modifying Queries

 You can refine your data retrieval by limiting the number of records, selecting specific columns, or chaining these operations.